-Sachs serves as an advisor to many governments and agencies worldwide, including as Special Advisor to the High Representative/Vice-President Josep Borell Fonteles of the European Commission (2020).
-Sachs is a Member of the High-Level Advisory Council of the United Nations Alliance of Civilizations (2020-2022).
-He serves as a Commissioner of the ITU/UNESCO Broadband Commission for Development.
-Sachs is a Distinguished Fellow of the International Institute of Applied Systems Analysis in Laxenburg, Austria.
-Sachs is also the CEO of Millennium Promise Alliance and was the director of the Millennium Villages Project (2005-2015).
+Sachs is CEO of Millennium Promise Alliance and Tan Sri Jeffrey Cheah Honorary Distinguished Professor at Sunway University.
+He serves on numerous advisory boards and as an advisor to governments and agencies worldwide, including as Special Advisor to the High Representative/Vice-President Josep Borell Fonteles of the European Commission.
+Sachs is a Member of the High-Level Advisory Council of the United Nations Alliance of Civilizations (2020-2022) and serves as a Commissioner of the ITU/UNESCO Broadband Commission for Development.